romanoe/earthquakes/README.md

-# earthquakes
+# earthquakes (:rocket: *in progress* :rocket:)
-An interactive visualization of Italian earthquakes from 1980 with d3.js.
+Testing [Svelte](https://svelte.dev/) while discovering the major italian earthquakes in the last decades.

 Credits to  Russell Goldenberg for the [Scrolly](https://twitter.com/russellviz/status/1432774653139984387) component and for the great [tutorial](https://www.connorrothschild.com/post/svelte-scrollytelling) by Connor Rothschild.